hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-mvn.md

-# Deploying applications to Wildfly Server using Wildfly Maven plugin
+# Deploying applications to WildFly Server using WildFly Maven plugin

-Redhat Wildfly has official maven plugin support for application deployment and application server management.
+Redhat WildFly has official maven plugin support for application deployment and application server management.

-Declare a Wildfly maven plugin in the pom.xml file.
+Declare a WildFly maven plugin in the pom.xml file.

 ```xml
 <!-- The WildFly plugin deploys your war to a local WildFly container -->